DerelictOrg/derelictorg.github.io/docs/packages/glfw3.md

 #### Choosing the configuration

 By default, DerelictGLFW3 will be configured as a dynamic binding.
 There are two ways to enable the static binding configuration.
-The recommended way is to add a `subConfiguration` entry to your project configuration with the value `derelict-glfw3-static` and the appropriate library, as in the following examples.
+The recommended way is to add a `subConfiguration` entry to your project configuration with the value `derelict-glfw3-static` and link to the appropriate library, as in the following examples.
 Note that the example assumes linking dynamically, using the precompiled binaries from the GLFW website on Windows.
 In other binary distributions on Windows, the dynamic import library may simply be named `glfw3.lib` instead.
 In that case, a single `libs` entry with no platform suffix will suffice.

 **dub.json**
 ```json